 New technologies are broadly reshaping human relationships-the ways in which people are or are not present with each other.
 In this seminar, we will engage resources available across the academic study of religion and theology to examine, critique, and productively address these impacts.
 In doing so, we will explore the important roles that religion scholars and theologians might play both in shaping public understandings of technologies' impacts on presence and in shaping the technologies themselves.
-The seminar was part of Public Theologies of Technology and Presence, program and research initiative funded by the Henry Luce Foundation and hosted at the Institute of Buddhist Studies from 2018-2021.
+[Note: the seminar was part of Public Theologies of Technology and Presence, program and research initiative funded by the Henry Luce Foundation and hosted at the Institute of Buddhist Studies from 2018-2021 and has since been retired.]